nrobinson2000/po-util/README.md

 ```
 Copy and paste this into your terminal.

-Note: We download  everything from well known locations and Github.
-While we believe this is a reasonable method as a quick start, it's always a good idea to know what is going on under the hood.
-[The install script can be found on GitHub if you want to manually download and run it.](https://github.com/nrobinson2000/po-util/blob/master/po-util.sh)
+Note: We download everything from well known locations and GitHub.
+While we believe this is a reasonable approach, it's always a good idea to know what's going on under the hood.
+[The po-util script can be found on GitHub if you want to manually download and run it.](https://github.com/nrobinson2000/po-util/blob/master/po-util.sh)

 # Info
 ```